vitorm04/docs.pt-br/docs/framework/wcf/samples/message-security-over-message-queuing.md

 - Criando o certificado do cliente.

-     A seguinte linha no arquivo de lote cria o certificado do cliente.
+     A linha a seguir no arquivo em lotes cria o certificado do cliente.
 O nome do cliente especificado é usado no nome da entidade do certificado criado.
-O certificado é armazenado no `My` armazenar cada a `CurrentUser` local do repositório.
+O certificado é armazenado no `My` repositório no local `CurrentUser` da loja.

     ```bat
     echo ************